eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Producing effective and interactive data visualizations (Tableau, Shiny, D3)
 + Bonus points for experience building interactive data visualizations using libraries like D3, Highcharts, and Leaflet, and for experience working with big data systems like Hive, Hadoop, Scalding and Spark.
 + illustrate visualization ideas using storyboards, process flows, wireframes, and prototypes
++ [Plus] Familiarity with interactive data visualization using tools like D3.js